cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 To do so, HTML was clearly no enough, a real programming language was necessary.
 JavaScript was the answer.
 The legend says that JavaScript was created in just ten days by [Brendan Eich](https://en.wikipedia.org/wiki/Brendan_Eich) while working on Netscape in May 1995.
-Nothing good can be done in ten days, and that may be reason why JavaScript has caused so many headaches to developers.
+Nothing good can be done in ten days, and that may be one of the reasons why JavaScript has caused so many headaches to developers.
 Anyway, JavaScript revolutionised the web by allowing the pages to respond dynamically to user inputs.
 For example, it could immediately notify when their passwords did not meet certain validation requirements, instantly, directly in the browser.
 The user experience improved significantly because there was no need to reload page.